danielfett/draft-dpop/mainmatter.md

 The HTTP header `DPoP-Binding` MUST contain a DPoP Binding JWT signed using the private key chosen by the client.

-It is RECOMMENDED that clients reuse the same JWT if possible to improve the performance of the client, the data transfer (caching), and the authorization server.

 If the authorization server receives a `DPoP-Binding` header in a token request, the authorization server MUST check the validity of the DPoP Binding JWT according to the rules in (#checking).